Repetitive song

 Repetitive songs contain a large proportion of repeated words or phrases.
 Simple repetitive songs are common in many cultures as widely spread as the Caribbean, Southern India and Finland.
 The best-known examples are probably children's songs.
 Other repetitive songs are found, for instance, in African-American culture from the days of slavery.

-Structure

-The simplest songs repeat without end, and are typically work songs.
-The Guinness Book Of Records cites one washer song that has been sung for decades by people washing clothes, though presumably not all through the night.

-Self referential songs refer to themselves like The Song That Doesn't End and may even recursively quote their own lyrics, for example "I Know a Song that will Get on Your Nerves" where each verse ends "and this is how it goes."

-Cumulative songs build from one verse to another, like bricks on a pile, as in "Old McDonald Had a Farm".

-'Counting songs' may count up or down, as with "99 Bottles of Beer".
-"One Man went to Mow" counts up overall, but down in each verse.
-Decrementing songs generally end before or around zero, for example "Three Craws" (Roud 4582).
-Incrementing songs are generally stop at the number in the title, though some only have traditional points, such as ten, for "One Man went to Mow".
-These songs are mathematically bounded once a choice of the maximum number is made.

-Another type of song describes a circular phenomenon (see recursion).
-In "There's a Hole in My Bucket", the singer-narrator attempts to fix a leaky bucket, only to find out that ultimately one needs to have a functional bucket in order to effect the repair.
-In "Where Have All the Flowers Gone?", flowers were offered to soldiers, who fell in a war, new flowers grew on their graves, those flowers were given to soldiers and so on.

 Children's songs

 In children's songs, repetition serves various educational purposes: repetition aids memory, can aid in learning punctuation and reading skills, and is very valuable in learning (foreign) languages.

 Work songs

 See also: Slave Songs of the United States.

 Repetitive songs are also found in traditional work songs.
 Examples abound in African-American culture, in political groups, and among traveler, marchers, and walkers.